Did you know?

 Safety – Netherlands expand

 Fear of crime is another important indicator as it can constrain behaviour, restrict freedom and threaten the foundation of communities.
 Despite a general reduction in assault rates in the past five years, in many OECD countries feelings of security have declined.
-In the Netherlands, 62% of people feel safe walking alone at night, slightly lower than the OECD average of 67%.
+In the Netherlands, 80% of people feel safe walking alone at night, higher than the OECD average of 69%.
 While men are at a greater risk of being victims of assaults and violent crimes, women report lower feelings of security than men.
 This has been explained by a greater fear of sexual attacks, the feeling they must also protect their children and their concern that they may be seen as partially responsible.

 More ResourcesHow's Life? at a Glance